Saint Olaf Catholic Church

 OCIA - An Invitation to Come

 The OCIA program (Order of Christian Initiation of Adults) is for anyone interested in joining the Catholic Church.
-Classes meet Sundays at 10:00 a.m. in the School’s Great Room.
+Classes meet Sundays at 10:00 a.m. in the Chapel Meeting Room.

 Please email Kevin or Evan: StolafOCIA@gmail.com or contact the Office with questions.